 Want to evoke a party-like atmosphere?
 Use orange.
 This color is associated with fun times, warmth, and ambition.
 There is nothing calming about this color at all, so if you are looking for a bold statement (and you’re sick of red) think orange.
 It’s easy to see and hard to miss—that’s why hunters are so fond of the blaze orange hue.

 Purple is the color of royalty and is associated with wealth, prosperity, wisdom, and sophistication.
 Looking to convey the finest quality?
 Try using purple.
 This hue can evoke contemplation or meditation, as well as spiritual awareness.
-But avoid using too much of it—unless you want to appeal to adolescent girls.
+But avoid using too much of it.

 Overall, blue is a calming, restful color, though some shades can evoke a sense of coldness.
 People have been found to be more productive when working in a blue room because they are calm and focused.
 Blue is associated with intelligence, trust, efficiency, and serenity.
 No wonder it’s most peoples’ favorite color!